Former Cook County assistant state's attorneys found not guilty of misconduct

 The trial was unprecedented.
 It was the first time assistant Cook County state's attorneys were criminally charged for their work as prosecutors, and they say their acquittals prove they should never have been charged in the first place.

-"I would not do things differently," Turtenko said.
+"I would not do things differently," Trutenko said.
 "I'm proud of the way we prosecuted this case."

 "He has had this hanging over his head for the last three years," Ekl said.
 "It never should have happened."